These apple and berry parcels are quick and easy to make, and are a delicious treat filled with whatever seasonal fruit you have on hand.

 The very last of our frozen berries went into this recipe, and it’s only May!
 If we ever hoped to save enough summer berries to make it through the winter it’s clear we’d have to store an entire freezer’s worth and then some!

-But hey, they are there to be eaten right?
+But hey, the berries are there to be eaten right?
 And these little parcels are easy and delicious and I can’t ask for more than that from the last batch of berries.

-This the kind of dessert that looks really fancy when dished up to guests but is actually really simple.
-It’s kid friendly and can be eaten hot or cold, with or without a dollop of cream or ice cream, and while we decided to use our last berries you could try just about any fruit combination you like.
-I think this has become my ‘go to’ dessert recipe when we have friends over, or whenever I feel like making a treat.
+This is the kind of dessert that looks really fancy when dished up to guests but is actually really simple.
+It’s kid friendly and can be eaten hot or cold, with or without a dollop of cream or ice cream.

 - 6 small apples